Citadelle Laferrière: Description

 Large cisterns and storehouses in the fortress's interior were designed to store enough food and water for 5,000 defenders for up to one year.
 The fortress included palace quarters for the king and his family, in the event that they needed to take refuge within its walls.
 Other facilities included dungeons, bathing quarters, and bakery ovens.
 Also visible is the tomb of Christophe's brother-in-law, killed when the gunpowder room he was in exploded.

 The Citadelle's appearance from the trail leading up to its base has been likened to the prow of a great stone ship, jutting out from the mountainside.
 The structure is angular and assumes different angular forms based on the viewer's orientation.
-Some of the angles on the Citadelle were intentionally put there by Christophe to deviate cannonballs if attacked and the Epaulette is a great example of using angles to deviate and deflect shots.
-Though most of the fortress has no roof as such (the interior top is a latticework of stone walkways), some slanted portions are adorned with bright red tiles.
-The fortress has been repaired and refurnished several times since its construction, including in the 1980s with help from UNESCO and the World Monuments Fund, though little of it has been replaced and its design remains the same.
+Some of the angles on the Citadelle were intentionally put there by Christophe to deflect cannonballs.
+The Epaulette is an example of a feature that incorporates such angles.

+Though most of the fortress has no roof as such, with the interior top being a latticework of stone walkways, some slanted portions are adorned with bright red tiles.
+The fortress has been repaired and refurbished several times since its construction, including in the 1980s with help from UNESCO and the World Monuments Fund, though little of it has been replaced and its design remains the same.